rococodogs/csv-query/readme.md

 choose which columns to return. `*` will return all columns.

 ### `CSV\Query::transform(callable $callback)`
-applies transformation to each row via provided callback, which is provided an associative array representing the row (keys are headers). again, note that keys _must_ match header case.
+applies transformation to each row via provided callback, which is provided an associative array representing the row (keys are headers).

-**NOTE** case-sensitive
+#### Note:
+* keys must match header case.
+* callback argument must be a [pass-by-value argument](http://us1.php.net/manual/en/language.references.pass.php)

 ### `CSV\Query::to(string $output_location)`
 sets the export path, defaults to `php://output`